 Yoga blends deep breathing with stretching and strengthening poses.
 It also helps with stress and ongoing pain.
 One study even showed that yoga might calm inflammation, a key part of UC.

-Meditation involves concentrating on your breath, a word, or an image in your mind.
+Meditation involves observing your breath, or focusing on a word or an image in your mind.
 Other thoughts will come up.
 That’s fine, and normal!
 Try to let those distractions float by without chasing or judging them.
 Research shows that as little as 20 minutes of meditation a day can cut levels of the stress hormone cortisol.
 Try 10 minutes in the morning and 10 minutes before you go to bed.

-When you work out, your body releases chemical messengers called endorphins, which make you feel good.
+When you work out, your body releases feel-good chemicals called endorphins.
 Studies show that exercise can also lower stress and relieve some UC symptoms.

 Read a book.